Trump properties in talks to host lucrative Saudi golf events

 “We know they killed Khashoggi and have a horrible record on human rights,” Mickelson was quoted as saying by Alan Shipnuck, a biographer who wrote a book about him.
 “They execute people over there for being gay.
 Knowing all of this, why would I even consider it?
 Because this is a once-in-a-lifetime opportunity to reshape how the PGA Tour operates.”

 PGA Tour officials have closely watched efforts by the Saudis to recruit its players, worried about the Saudi league luring away some of the tour’s players with the promise of higher purses.
-But most of the league’s marquee players have not left and some have been critical of Mickelson, who has supported the tour and helped with recruitment efforts.
+But most of the league’s marquee players have not left, and some have been critical of Mickelson, who has helped with recruitment efforts.
 The PGA declined to comment on Trump’s talks with the Saudi league.

 When the Saudis came under intense scrutiny after the murder of Khashoggi, Trump repeatedly defended the kingdom and said he believed Mohammed, the crown prince, when he claimed to not have knowledge of the killing.
 U.S. intelligence has disputed that assessment.